MarlinFirmware/MarlinDocumentation/_basics/install.md

 - [Install Marlin with PlatformIO](install_platformio.html) : To auto-install Marlin 1.1 or Marlin 2.0 on _any_ board, including AVR.
 - [Install Marlin on Re-ARM](install_rearm.html) : To manually install Marlin 2.0 using Re-Arm as the example.

+{% alert info %}
+Example configurations for supported machines can be found in the '/config/examples' folder
+{% endalert %}

 ### Troubleshooting

 Troubleshooting a complex piece of software with a minimal interface can sometimes be challenging, even for the most experienced 3D printing enthusiast.
 Please use our [Troubleshooting Guide](troubleshooting.html) for workthroughs of the most common problems.